Tiantian-Han/MLPerf-SSD-R34.pytorch/README.md

 To resume training please use the ```--checkpoint``` flag so you can load your pre-trained 300x300 models and check results on a larger image size.

+# Updates
+2/20/2019 added SyncBatchNorm from NVIDIA apex and fixed small bugs to make it run on pyt-10 as well